S'pore reports 9,420 new Covid-19 cases, 1,272 patients hospitalised

 There were also 24 patients in intensive care unit (ICU), with a total of 162 people requiring oxygen support, up from 151 on Saturday.

-Of the new cases on Sunday, 9,195 of them were local ones, with 2,153 of them detected through polymerase chain reaction (PCR) tests.
+Of Sunday's 9,195 local cases, 2,153 of them were detected through polymerase chain reaction (PCR) tests.
 Another 7,042 cases were detected through antigen rapid tests (ART), which means the patients displayed no symptoms or their symptoms were mild.

 There were also 225 new imported cases, with 196 detected through PCR tests and 29 through ART.